📚

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-zLraipHyVgMO.png?alt=media&token=a2486ed2-53fc-43a8-8fb8-ab48e49a3400

-The easiest way to calculate the formal charge of an atom is to do (# of valence electrons - # of dots - # of dashes).
-This might may not be the most technical but it's the easiest way to remember it!
+The easiest way to calculate formal charge is to do (# of valence electrons - # of dots - # of dashes).
+This might sound weird but it's just the easiest way to remember it!

-Look at the image above at the SCN- ion to the left and the way they calculated formal charge:
+Look at the example above at the SCN- ion to the left and the way they calculated formal charge.

-• For the sulfur atom, they took the number of valence electrons (6) and subtracted it by the total number of lone electrons (2) and single bonds with carbon (3 [but there really is a triple bond]).
-This tells you that sulfur has a formal charge of +1 when drawn in SCN- with that representation of electrons.
+S: They took the number of valence electrons (6) and subtracted it by the total number of lone electrons (2) and single bonds (3 [there is really a triple bond]).

-It is good to always check your calculation of formal charge since it is easy to miscount something.
+It is good to always check formal charge, especially since it is easy.
 If anything, just check it if an element past element 14 is involved (because that is when you can break the octet rule).

 Let's draw the LDS of phosphate (PO4-3):